Jacqueline Woodson is the 2018-2019 National Ambassador for Young People’s Literature

 Twelve-year-old Marie is a leader among the popular black girls in Chauncey, Ohio, a prosperous black suburb.
 She isn’t looking for a friend when Lena Bright, a white girl, appears in school.
 Yet they are drawn to each other because both have lost their mothers.
 And they know how to keep a secret.
 For Lena has a secret that is terrifying, and she’s desperate to protect herself and her younger sister from their father.
 Marie must decide whether she can help Lena by keeping her secret… or by telling it.

 Jacqueline Woodson is the 2018-2019 National Ambassador for Young People’s Literature.
-She received the 2018 Laura Ingalls Wilder Award, and is the 2014 National Book Award Winner for her New York Times bestselling memoir Brown Girl Dreaming, which was also a recipient of… More about Jacqueline Woodson
+She received the 2018 Astrid Lindgren Memorial Award and the 2018 Children’s Literature Legacy Award, and is the 2014 National Book Award Winner for her New York Times bestselling memoir Brown Girl… More about Jacqueline Woodson